The Royal High Jinx

 The Royal High Jinx write, play and sing music inspired by European traditions, shaded with gypsy jazz and a pinch of classical virtuosity, while sporting a spectacular wardrobe combining dapper suits and burlesque exuberance.

 Sarah (Violin), Silas (Piano, Drums), Jen (Guitars) and Terry (Mandolin) formed the band in Melbourne Australia in 2014 as a way to explore their musical roots and bring their favourite spicy instrumental music and classic continental standards into the modern age.

 Their most recent album “Wheel of Poor Choices” was released in March 2017.
 It features their most popular tunes from their live shows and captures their enthusiasm, craft and cheekiness.

-A top Bluegrass Band based in Adelaide, The Crooked Road Boys have come together to play original music that combines the bluegrass tradition with contemporary flair.
-In their long history with bluegrass in Australia and New Zealand, the Crooked Road Boys have toured widely and recorded many albums with artists from around the world.
+A top bluegrass band based in Adelaide, The Crooked Road boys have come together to play original music that combines the bluegrass tradition with contemporary flair.
+In their long history with bluegrass in Australia and New Zealand, Crooked Road have toured widely and recorded many albums with artists from around the world.